 The house shuddered, oak bone on bone, its bared skeleton cringing from the heat, its wire, its nerves revealed as if a surgeon had torn the skin off to let the red veins and capillaries quiver in the scalded air.
 Help, help!
 Fire!
 Run, run!
 Heat snapped mirrors like the brittle winter ice.
 And the voices wailed Fire, fire, run, run, like a tragic nursery rhyme, a dozen voices, high, low, like children dying in a forest, alone, alone.
-And the voices fading as the wires popped their sheathings like hot chestnuts.
+And the voices fading as the wires popped their see no human sheathings like hot chestnuts.
 One, two, three, four, five voices died.

 In the nursery the jungle burned.
 Blue lions roared, purple giraffes bounded off.
-The panthers ran in circles, changing color, and ten million animals, running before the fire, vanished off toward a distant steaming river....
+The burning of the panthers ran in circles, changing color, and ten million animals, running before the fire, vanished house, to showff toward a distant steaming river....